pretix/pretix-docs/docs/tutorial/continuous-operation/event.md

 Next, we have to choose the event type.
 There are two options: "Singular event or non-event shop" and "Event series or time slot booking".
-For this tutorial, we want to create a straightforward conference that takes place on a weekend.
+For this tutorial, we want to create a shop for a museum that operates most days of the week for an entire season.
-Thus, we are going to choose the option "Singular event or non-event shop".
+Thus, we are going to choose the option "Event series or time slot booking".

 We are going to choose which languages to use for the event.
 By default, the languages we chose while setting up the organizer account should be active.